top of page

 The headless horseman gallops through the folklore of Germany, Ireland, Scotland and North America.
 Though he appears singly there may be more than one, as in tales from the German Rhineland.

-In America, the headless horseman is best known from The Legend of Sleepy Hollow, an 1820 story by American author Washington Irving.
-Trivia - in 1819, he wrote the tale of Rip Van Winkle, who slept for a hundred years.
-It's not surprising to find Irving suffered from insomnia.
+In America, the headless horseman is best known from The Legend of Sleepy Hollow.
+The 1820 story is written by American author Washington Irving.

-According to The Legend of Sleepy Hollow, which takes place during the Revolutionary War (1775 - 83), the Headless Horseman is a Hessian German soldier decapitated by an American cannonball at the Battle of White Plains in Oct, 1776.
-The Hessians served as auxiliary troops for the British.
+The Legend of Sleepy Hollow takes place during the Revolutionary War (1775 - 83).
+The Headless Horseman is a Hessian German soldier beheaded by an American cannonball at the Battle of White Plains in Oct, 1776.
+The Hessians are auxiliary troops for the British.

 In another version he's the headless driver of a black coach called the Cóiste Bodhar or Death Coach.
 The dark carriage is known throughout mythology of northwestern Europe.
 In Scotland it appears along the Royal Mile to pick up the dead.